thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 }
 ```

 Now we need to load the data and construct a hierarchy.
-We can create another method to do initiate everything
+We can create another method to initiate everything.

 ```javascript
 methods: {